serpentblade/sublime-magento/README.md

 ##sublime-magento
 Sublime text 2 plugin for easier magento development.
 It contains code snippets for faster module creation (code within standard module files - mostly XML).

-**NOTE** - this package contains lot of trash files.
-It is under development, albeit very sloppy one at the time.
-It also has few undocumented commands.

 **Commands**

 * **InsertClass command** (original work @serpentblade)